 Arrested Development: Theory and Evidence of Supply-Side Speculation in the Housing Market, Journal of Finance

 This paper studies the role of disagreement in amplifying housing cycles.
-Speculation is easier in the land market than in the housing market due to frictions that make renting less efficient than owner-occupancy.
-As a result, undeveloped land both facilitates construction and intensifies the speculation that causes booms and busts in house prices.
-This observation reverses the standard intuition that cities where construction is easier experience smaller house price booms.
-It also explains why the largest house price booms in the United States between 2000 and 2006 occurred in areas with elastic housing supply.
+Speculation is easier in the land market than in the housing market due to frictions that make renting less efficient than owner‐occupancy.
+As a result, undeveloped land facilitates construction and intensifies the speculation that causes booms and busts in house prices.
+This observation challenges the standard intuition that in cities where construction is easier, house price booms are smaller.
+It can also explain why the largest house price booms in the United States between 2000 and 2006 occurred in areas with elastic housing supply.